Tampa Bay Buccaneers vs. Philadelphia Eagles NFL Week 6 Odds, Plays and Insights for October 14, 2021

 - Tampa Bay and its opponents have combined to put up more than 52.5 points in four of five games this season.

+- Thursday's total is 3.9 points lower than the two team's combined 56.4 points per game average.

-- The 49.2 combined points per game that these two squads have allowed this season are 3.3 fewer than the 52.5 total in this contest.
+- These two squads combine to allow 49.2 points per game, 3.3 fewer than this contest's over/under.

-- Buccaneers games have an average total of 51.4 points this season, 1.1 fewer than Thursday's over/under.
+- The average total in Buccaneers games this season is 51.4, 1.1 points fewer than Thursday's over/under of 52.5.

-- The 49.7 PPG average total in Eagles games this season is 2.8 points fewer than this game's over/under.
+- In 2020, games involving the Eagles have averaged a total of 49.7 points, 2.8 fewer than this game's set over/under.

 Buccaneers stats and trends